-- If competitors are not represented at the draw by a team captain or trainer, they will only be drawn if it is confirmed by telephone, telegram, email or telefax by the beginning of the meeting that the competitors who are entered will participate. - 217.4 Competitors who have been drawn and are not present during the competition must be named by the TD in the TD report, indicating if possible the reasons for absence. - 217.5 Representatives of all the nations taking part must be invited to the draw. - 217.6 If a competition has to be postponed by at least one day, the draw must be done again.
+- If competitors are not represented at the draw by a team captain or trainer, they will only be drawn if it is confirmed by telephone, telegram, e-mail or telefax by the beginning of the meeting that the competitors who are entered will participate. - 217.4 Representatives of all the nations taking part must be invited to the draw. - 217.5 If a competition has to be postponed by at least one day, the draw must be done again.